Ivan Allen Jr. Prize for Social Courage: 2012: William H. Foege

-Congressman John Lewis
+2013: John Lewis

 On April 3, 2013, Congressman John Lewis, an icon of American Civil Rights was honored as the third recipient of the Ivan Allen Jr. Prize for Social Courage.

 Lewis was one of the "Big Six" leaders of the Civil Rights Movement.
 He was the keynote speaker for the 1963 March on Washington, of which he was a core architect.
 Lewis' impact on civil rights for African-Americans has included advocating for desegregation laws and voters’ rights.
 A founding member and president of the Student Nonviolent Coordinating Committee (SNCC), Lewis planned and led many of their activities.
 His personal courage was first evident when he led student sit-ins that resulted in the public accommodation of African-Americans at Nashville restaurants.
 He was one of the original 13 Freedom Riders who challenged legally sanctioned segregation on interstate buses.
 Despite repeated attacks on his dignity, physical beatings, and arrests, Lewis has remained staunchly committed to nonviolent work for social change throughout his life.

 "I always did what I could do to help other people," Lewis said at the ceremony while reflecting on his role in the civil rights movement.
 "I wanted to make a difference in order to meet the pressing need of people left out or left behind.
 I was inspired to find a way to a 'new way.'
 And this inspires me today, as I continue to keep pushing on."

 Georgia Tech President G.P.
 "Bud" Peterson said, "Congressman Lewis made his mind up to accomplish many things throughout his lifetime, and his accomplishments will transcend generations.
 He has dedicated his life to protecting human rights, securing civil liberties, and building what he calls 'The Beloved Community' in America.
 His unflinching civil rights leadership and ongoing advocacy for social change throughout his career have elevated the cause of human rights around the world."